Skip to content

 Private - self-pay

-A formal referral letter is helpful but not always essential.
-Contact us directly to discuss timings, fees and venue.
+A formal referral letter is helpful but not essential.
+Contact my secretary directly, using the form below to discuss timings, fees and venue.

 Portrait of Mr Chris Schulz